Cosmological constraints from HSC Y1 lensing convergence PDF

 While two-point statistics are sufficient to describe Gaussian fields such as the CMB, the large-scale structure that sources the weak lensing signal has undergone nonlinear growth and is thus far from Gaussian.
-Therefore, weak lensing non-Gaussian statistics have been proposed to extract complementary information.\footnote{Popular non-Gaussian statistics include minima, peaks \cite{Jain2000,Marian2009,Dietrich2010,Kratochvil2010,Liu2015,Peel2017,Martinet2018,Harnois-Deraps2021,Sabyr2022}, voids \cite{Davies2021}, Minkowski functionals \cite{Munshi2012,Kratochvil2012,Petri2013,Petri2015,Vicinanza2019,marques2019constraining,Parroni2020}, Betti numbers \cite{Feldbrugge2019,Parroni2021}, persistent homology \cite{Heydenreich2021,Heydenreich2022}, wavelets \cite{Pires2009}, scattering transform \cite{Cheng2020,Cheng2021}, moments \cite{Takada2002,Kilbinger2005,VanWaerbeke2013,Petri2013,Petri2015,Porth2021}, higher-order correlation functions \cite{Cooray2001,Takada2003,Takada2004,Dodelson2005,Huterer2006,Vafaei2010}, and convolutional neural networks \cite{Fluri2019,Fluri2022,Lu2023}.
-A comparison of some of these in a forecast setting for Euclid has been carried out by \cite{Euclid2023HOS}, finding about similar performance for many of these statistics but limited to the Fisher approximation.} Equally importantly, non-Gaussian statistics are affected by systematics differently than the two-point statistics.
+Therefore, weak lensing non-Gaussian statistics have been proposed to extract complementary information.\footnote{Popular non-Gaussian statistics include minima, peaks \cite{Jain2000,Marian2009,Dietrich2010,Kratochvil2010,Liu2015,Peel2017,Martinet2018,Harnois-Deraps2021,Sabyr2022}, voids \cite{Davies2021}, Minkowski functionals \cite{Munshi2012,Kratochvil2012,Petri2013,Petri2015,Vicinanza2019,marques2019constraining,Parroni2020}, Betti numbers \cite{Feldbrugge2019,Parroni2021}, persistent homology \cite{Heydenreich2021,Heydenreich2022}, wavelets \cite{Pires2009}, scattering transform \cite{Cheng2020,Cheng2021}, moments \cite{Takada2002,Kilbinger2005,VanWaerbeke2013,Petri2013,Petri2015,Porth2021,Gatti2022}, higher-order correlation functions \cite{Cooray2001,Takada2003,Takada2004,Dodelson2005,Huterer2006,Vafaei2010}, density-split statistics \cite{Gruen2018}, and convolutional neural networks \cite{Fluri2019,Fluri2022,Lu2023}.
+A comparison of some of these in a forecast setting for Euclid has been carried out by \cite{Euclid2023HOS}, finding about similar performance for many of these statistics but limited to the Fisher approximation.
+An even more ambitious attempt are forward-model, field-level methods \citep[e.g.,][]{Porqueres2022,Porqueres2023,Bayer2023,Dai2023,Zurcher2023}} Equally importantly, non-Gaussian statistics are affected by systematics differently than the two-point statistics.
 This is especially relevant for the $S_8$-tension, since whether its origin stems from new physics or systematics is currently under hot debate.
 Non-Gaussian statistics will be particularly beneficial for upcoming surveys such as \emph{Rubin} LSST \cite{Ivezic2019}, Euclid \cite{Laureijs2011}, and \emph{Roman} \cite{Spergel2015}.
 These surveys will provide a high source density and hence probe deeper into the nonlinear regime.